Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Introduction

+Accelerometry is also not location-aware (unless additional sensors are added to the system or initial coordinates are known apriori) and thus gait velocity estimates obtained from accelerometry cannot immediately be associated with the activity performed during the walking event (e.g., whether someone is headed toward the bathroom).

-Many approaches have been proposed and validated to estimate gait velocity that overcome the sparsity (or infrequency) problem of the current clinical assessment methodologies.
-The existing approaches can be grouped into two categories.
-The first category is based on instrumenting the body with a worn device, such as accelerometry based methods~\cite{Culhane2005,Gietzelt2013,Dalton2013}.
-These have been shown to be accurate and effective but are typically not suited for long-term longitudinal studies as patients must remember to wear the device, place it in the correct place on the body, charge the device overnight, and download the data before the storage on the device is filled.
-This is especially problematic in the elderly and cognitively impaired populations who may benefit most from long term gait monitoring.
-The other approach is typically based on instrumenting the environment (most often the home) with sensors.
-Strategies in this category include the use of ``restricted" infrared sensors arranged in a walking line~\cite{hagler2010unobtrusive,kaye2012one} or a Microsoft Kinect depth camera to estimate gait~\cite{Clark2013,Stone2013,sivapalan2011compressive}.
-While both the camera and sensor-line methods overcome the issues with the body worn devices, they also have disadvantages.
+\ca{Approaches to device-free velocity tracking are typically} based on instrumenting the environment (most often the home) with unobtrusive sensors.
+Strategies in this category include the use of ``restricted" infrared sensors arranged in a walking line~\cite{hagler2010unobtrusive,kaye2012one}, referred to as a ``sensor-line'' or \ca{a camera-based sensors such as a Microsoft Kinect system} to estimate gait~\cite{Clark2013,Stone2013,sivapalan2011compressive}.
+Both the camera and sensor-line methods overcome some of the issues posed by the body-worn devices and are readily deployable for long-term monitoring and in large scale studies.
+However, these methods have limitations in capturing unobtrusive monitoring of gait.
 For example, both systems only detect walks when a resident passes within the field-of-view of the sensors.
 This can result in data sparsity when a subject passes through the instrumented area infrequently.
-Both systems are also passive and thus require additional information to determine who generated the data when a walk is detected, although solutions have been proposed to address this issue~\cite{Banerjee2012,Austin2011}.
-Camera based methods can also suffer issues with lighting and occlusion, further limiting the ability to measure gait at night or if a resident moves their furniture.
+The higher installation and maintenance cost (as compared to the method presented below) and dedicated equipment required for both methods tends to restrict the deployment of sensor-lines or cameras to a single place in a person's home. \RR{As a result, these methods can be used to measure gait velocity typically at one \emph{fixed} location and thus may miss important features of gait that occur in other locations in the home.} In addition, camera-based methods can also suffer issues with occlusion.
+This can further limit the ability to measure gait in several common circumstances.
+For example, if a resident moves their furniture or changes behavior (e.g., they regularly choose a path through the room for which the camera focal point has not been optimized).
+Lastly, depending on the use case, camera-based systems may be limited by a loss of privacy~\cite{demiris2009older,boise2013willingness}.